lululeon/abledots/README.md

 **TODOs**

 - [x] add prettier
-- [ ] remove remnants of sample vite app
+- [x] remove remnants of sample vite app
-- [ ] proper app interface / ux (learn svelte, lol)
+- [ ] stub out app interface / ux
+  - [x] stub out flow of control
+  - [ ] add tailwind
+  - [ ] add ability to load main app vs the visual tester
 - [x] impl iteration modes/config so that rulesets can be enabled/disabled
+- [ ] architect for future experimenting / playing with rulesets
   - [x] refactor classes a bit to separate out rules engine(s)
   - [ ] rename cell, grid methods to better align with RulesEngine naming / refine naming
+  - [ ] stub out initial test harness / need basic unit tests
+  - [ ] generalized "neighbors reducer" with ability to register checks from each RuleExpression so that we don't execute that loop more times than we have to
+  - [ ] impl rulewise injectable / custom cell metadata
   - [ ] document rules engine
-- [ ] impl rulewise injectable / custom cell metadata
+- [ ] ux enhancements
-- [ ] generalized "neighbors reducer" with ability to register checks from each RuleExpression so that we don't execute that loop more times than we have to

 ---